CircleCI-Public/server-scripts/vault-to-tink/README.md

    - If Postgres has been externalized, please reach out to your account representative.

 1. You have a [Tink keyset](https://developers.google.com/tink/install-tinkey) ready to go with `tinkey create-keyset --key-template XCHACHA20_POLY1305`
-   - For a successful run of above command, JAVA must be installed on the machine, If Mac, use `brew install openjdk`
+   - To successfully run the aforementioned command, Java must be installed.
+On a Mac you may `brew install openjdk`.

 1. If on a Mac, please `brew install iproute2mac`